 The food establishment program is remarkably comprehensive.
 A variety of establishments are inspected and permitted where food is stored, prepared, served, or sold.
 This includes establishments such as restaurants, convenience stores, grocery stores, cafeterias, schools, nursing homes, bars, mobile food vendors and temporary food booths at special events.

 Several methods are used to effectively regulate food establishments.
 These include administrative tasks, education, advisement and consultation, inspection and investigation, regulation, and enforcement.

 The division provides food education classes at two levels:

 Annual sanitation inspections of licensed childcare facilities are performed under the guidelines of the Texas Health and Human Services Commission, Department of Family and Protective Services, Child Care Regulatory Services Division.
-These inspections ensure a healthy environment for the children.
+These inspections ensure a healthy environment for children.
 Inspections are also provided for foster and adoptive homes upon request.

-This division is part of the public health response team to investigate disease outbreaks and respond to disasters and other major emergencies.
+The Environmental Health Division is part of the public health response team to investigate disease outbreaks and respond to disasters and other major emergencies.

 The Health District encourages the cities within McLennan County to adopt smoking ordinances to provide smoke free indoor environments.
 Environmental Health provides information about these regulations and enforces the smoking ordinance as necessary.
 The cities within McLennan County that have adopted a smoking ordinance are:

 The On-Site Sewage Facilities (OSSF) program regulates all installations and maintenance of septic systems and other types of sewage disposal systems.
 This program is comprehensive to prevent health hazards and water pollution by regulating, properly planning and inspecting the location, design, construction, installation, operation and maintenance of all on-site sewage disposal systems.